marv0/marv0.github.io/pages/about.md

 Shortly after graduation, I eagerly ventured into laying the foundation of establishing [Digital Ducks](https://www.digitalducks.co.ke), a dynamic enterprise that has since soared to remarkable heights, enabling businesses to navigate the ever-evolving digital landscape and achieve growth and success.

-Furthermore, my entrepreneurial spirit has driven me towards a deep commitment to making a positive impact on Africa’s social and economic landscape.
-At [Young Invested](https://www.younginvested.org), our overarching mission revolves around empowering young people and fostering social and economic growth using sports, technology, and entrepreneurship as powerful tools.
-We believe in harnessing the transformative power of these fields and we provide the necessary tools, resources, mentors, and opportunities for our communities to thrive and drive positive change.
+Furthermore, my passion for entrepreneurship has led me to focus on making a positive impact on Africa’s social and economic landscape.
+At [Young Invested](https://www.younginvested.org), our main goal is to empower young people and foster social and economic growth using sports, technology, and entrepreneurship as powerful tools.
+We believe in harnessing the transformative power of these fields, so we provide the necessary tools, resources, mentors, and opportunities for our communities to thrive and drive positive change.

 ### Technical Expertise

-As a software engineer, I develop apps and websites that prioritize the needs and engagement of end-users.
+In my role as a software engineer, I create applications with a strong focus on meeting the needs and engagement of the intended end-users.
 By blending my technical expertise, UI/UX design principles, and a user-centric approach, I craft digital products that meet consumer needs and deliver exceptional user experiences.
 You can view my personal GitHub [here](https://github.com/marv0).

 ### Closing Remarks